-This transcript uses a proxy for dominant capital that is different from the one presented at the conference.
 The measure used at the conference was the 'Compustat 500', an aggregate comprising the top 500 firms listed in the Compustat North America dataset, ranked by market capitalization.
-In the present transcript, we use the Top 0.01%, an alternative measure comprising the top 0.01 per cent of firms listed and incorporated in the United States.
+In the present paper, we use the Top 0.01%, an alternative measure comprising the top 0.01 per cent of firms listed and incorporated in the United States.
 The firms in the latter aggregate are cropped from the Compustat North America dataset by selecting from the database the top U.S.-incorporated firms, ranked by market capitalization.